pyodide/pyodide-blog/content/posts/fpcast.md

 sites), or patch the compiler.
 In our case patching the call sites with Javascript trampolines was the best approach.
 Patching the compiler is the most general approach, but the existing solution that Emscripten offers has very serious drawbacks.
-In future work, we may implement a better solution using llvm passes.
+In future work, we may implement a better compiler-based solution using custom llvm passes to store extra signature data in function pointers.

 Pyodide runs into similar function signature problems at link time: for example have a hard time building scipy because it defines functions with a return value